Making-Sense-Info/Varese/use-cases/closer-across-studies.md

 To support cross-study discovery identification of comparable variables with comparable concepts;
   - a. cross study conceptual variable groups are created which reference study level conceptual variables
+  - b.
+This enables a researcher to find similar variables across longitudinal population study (LPS) for potential harmonisation

 ## Sources and variables